German Girl Shrine: Historical veracity of claims

-Gibson also provides some research regarding the reporting of the shrine in media.
+Gibson also conducted some research regarding the reporting of the shrine in media.
 The earliest photo in existence of the shrine building was from an article in the Malay newspaper Berita Minggu, now Berita Harian (Singapore), dated 1985 October 27, about the grave of a princess from Java that was located on a hill on Pulau Ubin.
 The article refers to the shrine as the likely location of the grave.
 The existence of this article seems to suggest that at that point in time, the German girl story was not the backstory, or at least not the only backstory for the shrine.
 In 1987 the story of the German girl appeared in media from the interviews of Pulau Ubin islander Chia Yeng Keng.
 In recent decades, the story became popularized in various articles and books such as Chua Ee Kiam's Pulau Ubin: Ours to Treasure (2000), Jonathan Lim’s Between Gods and Ghosts (2005) and Neil Humphreys' Final Notes from a Great Island (2006).